lindsaybloom/comp20-lbloom/messages/README.md

 # Messages Part 2

+What has been completed: Everything
+Collaborated with: Ming
+Hours spent completing assignment: 3

 Question: Is it possible to request the data from a different origin (e.g., http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
 Why or why not?

 No it is not possible to request data from a different origin or from your local machine.
 This is for security reasons and "is a critical security mechanism for isolating potentially malicious documents" (source: MDN).
 There are 2 exceptions, however: